GitTools/GitVersion/CONTRIBUTING.md

 1) Login to AppVeyor
 1) Deploy the latest master build
 ![docs/img/release-1-deploy.png](docs/img/release-1-deploy.png)
-1) Choose GitVersion release, when you press deploy it will create a GitHub release (but it *will not* publish it)
+1) Choose GitVersion release, when you press deploy it will create a *non-released* GitHub release, this *will not* create a Git tag.
+This step is so we can validate the release and release notes before pushing the button.
 ![docs/img/release-2-deploy.png](docs/img/release-2-deploy.png)
 1) All the artifacts should upload nicely
 ![docs/img/release-3-deploy.png](docs/img/release-3-deploy.png)